brandt/video-compare/docs/Resource-Investigation.md

 # Resource Investigation

+## Status (2026-04-17)

+**Resolved.** Root cause of the 15s → 25s CPU regression identified: commit `628eab8` linked `ffmpeg-full`, which enabled HDR tonemapping (zscale) that was previously silently skipped.
+Not a code bug — a feature activating.

+The CPU pipeline has since been fully migrated to libplacebo GPU rendering (see `Docs/Libplacebo-design.md`).
+With `--hwaccel videotoolbox`, 4K HDR 60fps now plays smoothly.
+The CPU-side optimizations below were the stepping stones before the full GPU migration.

+---

 ## Note on the baseline data

 The data does show a regression.
 Between tag `20260308` and `cff1cc7` (a short window), **user CPU jumped 15s → 25s (+67%)** and **RSS grew 3.34GB → 3.95GB (+18%)**, while everything from `20250824` through `20260308` is flat.
 So "compounded gradually" is partly true for RSS long-term, but there is a concrete recent CPU regression worth bisecting first.